 November 28, 1975 - John Millhone, Minnesota Energy Director, speaking to the Minnesota Farmers Union on energy and agriculture.
 In speech, Millhone suggests new techniques which farmers might use to conserve energy, saying that present farming techniques are reaching a point of diminishing returns due to energy crisis.

-August 5, 1976 - An address by educator-farmer Hiram Drache on the family farm and the future of American farming before a conference on rural America, held in Crookston, Minnesota.
-The speech is titled "Agriculture in the year 2000".
-Drache teaches history and economics at Concordia College and is an expert on rural areas and mechanized farming.
+August 5, 1976 - An address by educator-farmer-writer Hiram Drache on the family farm and the future of American farming before a conference on rural America, held in Crookston, Minnesota.
+The speech is titled "Agriculture in the Year 2000."

-August 9, 1976 - An address by author Robert Theobald before a conference on rural America, held in Crookston, Minnesota.
-The speech is titled "The role of rural America in the year 2000".
-Theobald is an expert in rural planning, and consults for the Northwest Regional Commission in Spokane, Washington.
+August 9, 1976 - An address by futurist author Robert Theobald before a conference on rural America, held in Crookston, Minnesota.
+The speech is titled "The Role of Rural America in the Year 2000."

 August 16, 1976 - Excerpts from Conference on Rural America held in July at Crookston, Minnesota.
 Father John McRaith, director of the National Catholic Rural Life Conference, spoke about land use and the future of rural America; and Father William Ryan, director of the Center of Concern in Washington, D.C., discussed options in international politics.
 William Ryan’s speech was titled “Toward a New International and Political Order” John McRaith’s speech was titled “People, Justice, Land (Suggestions for Rural America)”